-Like we say time and again around here, the quality of the ingredients will make or break this recipe.
+Like we say time, and again around here, the quality of the ingredients will make or break this recipe.
 Here are tips to make it as flavorful and as effortlessly as possible:

 peeled and quartered

-For The Anchovy Vinaigrette: Whisk together shallot, garlic, anchovies, and vinegar in a large bowl.
+Make The Anchovy Vinaigrette: Whisk together shallot, garlic, anchovies, and vinegar in a large bowl.
 Slowly drizzle in olive oil while whisking.
 Add some salt and pepper and whisk to combine.

-To Make The Smashed Potatoes: Cover potatoes with at least 2 inches of water in a large saucepan and bring to a oil.
+Make The Smashed Potatoes: Cover potatoes with at least 2 inches of water in a large saucepan and bring to a boil.
 Lower heat to just barely below a simmer and cook until potatoes are easily pierced by a fork, about 15 minutes.
-Remove from heat, add a huge pinch of salt, let stand in cooking water until cooled slightly.
+Remove from heat, add a huge pinch of salt, let stand in the cooking water until cooled slightly.
 Drain potatoes.
 If using right away, allow to cool to room temperature, then gently crush them.

-Heat olive oil in a large frying pan then cook the potatoes until golden brown, about 5 minutes total.
+Heat olive oil in a large frying pan, then cook the potatoes until golden brown, about 5 minutes total.
 Set aside and salt.

-To Blanch The Haricots Verts: Meanwhile, fill a large saucepan with water and season generously with salt.
+Blanch The Haricots Verts: Meanwhile, fill a large saucepan with water and season generously with salt.
 Fill a large bowl with ice water.
-Bring saucepan of water to a boil.
+Bring a saucepan of water to a boil.
 Working in small batches, cook beans until tender-crisp, about 2 minutes.
-Transfer to ice bath to chill.
+Transfer to an ice bath to chill.
 Drain beans and pat dry; beans can be refrigerated overnight at this point.

-To Serve The Niçoise Salad; To serve the salad, arrange the greens, beans, potatoes, tomatoes, egg, olives, tuna, basil, and capers on a serving plate.
+Serve The Niçoise Salad; To serve the salad, arrange the greens, beans, potatoes, tomatoes, egg, olives, tuna, basil, and capers on a serving plate.
 Top with a pinch of salt and a drizzle of the dressing then serve, passing additional dressing along the side.